geoffles/Foobricator/doc/UserDoc.md

 **Required Properties**

 * type: Must be "listSampler"
-* source: Must be a valid list object or refer to one.
+* source: Must be a valid list(string or number) object or refer to one.

 **Optional Properties**